 M&A deals are a normal course of business — and M&A activity shows no signs of slowing down — but what role does treasury play?
 According to Deloitte’s “The State of the Deal” report, of the 1,000 executives surveyed, almost 90% anticipate the current level of M&A activity to continue, or even grow.
 Today treasurers have an increasingly important role in the process – for many, closing the deal is just the beginning of the story.
 Explore a roadmap for building an M&A treasury plan of action, strategies for standardizing processes and acquiring the right tools to be better equipped for handling future M&A activity.

 Angela Huber, CTP, Assistant Treasurer, Cincinnati Bell Inc.

 Tali Weisberg, CTP, Assistant Treasurer, Houghton International Inc.

-Anthony Guide, Vice President/ International Advisor, PNC Bank
+Anthony Guide, CTP, Vice President/ International Advisor, PNC Bank

 Elevating the Role of Treasury Within Your Organization

 The treasurer’s role is critical from a day-to-day strategic and tactical level, but how does the rest of the organization perceive the value that treasury brings to the table?
 How can you elevate the role that treasury plays within your organization?
 Using real-world examples, Amazon highlights the role their treasury team plays to support the organization’s global business operations, the actions taken to ensure treasury has a consultative role during the company’s planning stages and how they work to include core banking partners as an extension of the treasury team.